jhavenz/laravel-permission-name-generator/readme.md

 ];
 ```
 Produces the following permission strings...
-_Note: each item wrapped in brackets, e.g. [owned], is considered a 'scope'_
+_Note: each item wrapped in brackets will be later referenced as a 'scope'_
 ```php
 'billing.[owned].browse'
 'billing.[owned].read'